lbussy/Arduino-Log/README.md

     Log.begin(LOG_LEVEL_ERROR, &Serial, true);
 ```

-if you want to fully remove all logging code, uncomment `#define DISABLE_LOGGING` in `ArduinoLog.h`, this may significantly reduce your sketch/library size.
+if you want to delete all logging code, uncomment `#define DISABLE_LOGGING` in `ArduinoLog.h`, doing so may significantly reduce your sketch/library size.

 ### Log events

-The library allows you to log on different levels by the following functions
+The library allows you to log on different levels by the following functions:

 ```c++
 void fatal   (const char *format, va_list logVariables);